Glen Smith Photoshop logo

-The Object Select Tool is perhaps the go-to selection tool.
+The Object Selection Tool is perhaps the go-to selection tool.
 It will make a good job of many subjects and do so quickly and easily.
 It will automatically attempt to select objects within your image.
 Just move the cursor over the image and any object found, will be highlighted in pink.
 In images where the object is clearly defined from other objects and the background, it should do a good job.
 But it's not perfect and sometimes you will need to click and drag around an object for it to select it.
 Other times you will need to use additional, or different selection tools.

 Many of the Selection Tools have these four buttons.
 Left to right, they are;